Asian Woman On Her Way To Church Brutally Attacked In Hell's Kitchen; Suspect Reportedly Told Her, 'You Don't Belong Here'

-NEW YORK (CBSNewYork) — The NYPD Hate Crimes Task Force is investigating a brutal assault in Hell’s Kitchen in what is the latest attack on an Asian New Yorker.
+NEW YORK (CBSNewYork) — The NYPD Hate Crimes Task Force is investigating a brutal assault in Hell’s Kitchen in the latest attack on an Asian New Yorker.

-The Hate Crimes Task Force is condemning a nearby security guard who they say stood by and did nothing, CBS2’s Ali Bauman reported Monday.READ MORE: 9th Woman Accuses Gov. Cuomo Of Sexual Harassment, Alleges Cuomo Kissed Her Without Consent In 2017

 Surveillance video shows a man kick the woman to the ground, stomping on her several times before police say he made anti-Asian statements.
 Sources told CBS2 he also told the woman, “You don’t belong here,” then ran off.